marcossimoes/queues/README.md

 This app was developed as an answer to Nubank's queues 1 exercise.
 The exercise's rubcric can be found [here](./RUBRIC.md)

-THe app takes a text file with a json formatted list of customer service events, namely a **new_agent** that has certain skillsets, a **job** that is from a certain type (respective to the agents skillsets) and a **job-request** from one of the agents stating the agent is ready to take a new job.
+The app takes a text file with a json formatted list of customer service events, namely a **new_agent** that has certain skillsets, a **job** that is from a certain type (respective to the agents skillsets) and a **job_request** from one of the agents stating the agent is ready to take a new job.

 The app should then return a text file with a json formatted list of jobs-assigned,